Daring-class destroyer (1949): British modifications

 In 1958, the 'DC' group had their after torpedo tubes removed and replaced with a deck house providing additional accommodation facilities.
 This modification was made in the 'AC' ships in 1959–1960.
-Also at the same time, the 'ACs' had their STAAG mounts replaced with single mount Mark 7 Bofors and had the director Mark VI replaced by the new director MRS-3 (medium range system) incorporating the Radar Type 903 for fire control.
-The Sea Cat missile launcher was fitted briefly to Decoy for acceptance trials in 1961, but it was later removed and never fitted to the rest of the 'Darings' as had been envisaged.
+At the same time, the 'ACs' had their STAAG mounts replaced with single-mount Mark 7 Bofors and had the director Mark VI replaced by the new director MRS-3 (medium range system) incorporating the Radar Type 903 for fire control.
+The Seacat missile launcher was fitted briefly to Decoy for acceptance trials in 1961, but it was later removed and never fitted to the rest of the 'Darings' as had been envisaged.

 Between 1962 and 1964, the 'DC' group had their STAAG mounts replaced by the Mark V also, with the final set of torpedo tubes being removed at the same time.
 This group also had the director MRS-3 replace the Mark VI.

 Service and fate

 The class saw service with the RN from the early 1950s to the early 1970s, and with the RAN from the late 1950s to the late 1970s, with Vampire in service as a training ship until 1986.
-Several of the ships were also involved in Cold War conflicts.
+Several of the ships were involved in Cold War conflicts.
 Delight, Duchess, Vampire and Vendetta were involved in the Indonesian Confrontation.
 Vendetta also operated during the Vietnam War, the only Australian-built warship to fight in the conflict.

 Only one ship of the class was lost.
 On the night of 10 February 1964, HMAS Voyager crossed the bows of the aircraft carrier Melbourne and was rammed and sunk with the loss of 81 RAN personnel and one civilian contractor.
-Duchess was loaned to the RAN as a replacement for four years while replacements (two modified River-class destroyer escorts) were constructed, but was then sold to the RAN.
+Duchess was loaned to the RAN as a replacement for four years while replacements (two modified River-class destroyer escorts) were constructed, and then sold to the RAN.